licky-licky/toji-no-miko-translations/docs/md/docs/There's_an_Anomaly_in_the_Seasonal_Rain_Front....md

 **Yui:** This isn't muggy at all\!
 Actually, it's pretty cold after the rain...
 **Yui:** I just made a sound unbecoming of a maiden\! [her stomach growled]
 **Hiyori:** Who are you calling a maiden.
-**Yui:** No matter how you look at me, I'm a maiden, aren't I\!?
+**Yui:** No matter how you look at me, I'm a maiden, aren't I\!\?
 Anywayyy, my heart might be full, but my stomach right now...
 **Mai:** I did bring a bento box with me...
 Would you like to have some?
 **Yui:** I'd eat it even if it were poison\!
 **Kanami:** Then we should eat now, whil the rain's stopped\!